nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 ## 9. Modify the workflow to take a file as its source of input values

 It's often the case that, when we want to run on a batch of multiple input elements, the input values are contained in a file.
-As an example, we provide you with a CSV file called `greetings.csv` in the `data/` directory, containing several greetings separated by commas.
+As an example, we have provided you with a CSV file called `greetings.csv` in the `data/` directory, containing several greetings separated by commas.

 ```csv title="greetings.csv"
 Hello,Bonjour,Holà